Whiskers-Apps/whiskers-launcher/README.md

 <div align="center">
   <img src="src/resources/logos/whiskers-launchers-logo.png" height="140">

-  <h1>Whiskers Launcher</h1>
+  # Whiskers Launcher
 </div>

 # About
 Whiskers Launcher is very clean, customizable launcher for Linux and Windows.
 It supports extensions and multiple themes.

-The launcher is still in **beta**, so bug reports and suggestions are welcome as long they are respectful :)

-Ps: if you want to make a logo feel free to do it 🤣
+The launcher is still a work in progress and will slowly get better with time.
+Right now the launcher is probably not wayland ready since i can't have a proper experience to daily drive it.

 # Screenshots
 <details>